 By L. M. Montgomery

-The third book in the Anne Shirley series.Anne leaves childhood behind as she moves from Green Gables to attend Richmond College.
-Her new life brings both adventures and tragedy, as well as new friends, including the handsome Roy Gardner.
-But her childhood friend Gilbert Blythe is also in Redmond, and his feelings for Anne turn from friendship to love...
-But what does Anne want for her future?This collection of the best in children's literature, curated by Virago, will be coveted by children and adults alike.
-These are timeless tales with beautiful covers, that will be treasured and shared across the generations.
+The fifth book in the Anne Shirley series.'They belonged to each other; and, no matter what life might hold for them, it could never alter that.
+Their happiness was in each other's keeping and both were unafraid'There has never been a wedding at Green Gables - that is, until now.
+In the old orchard, on a perfect sunny day, surrounded by their dearest friends, Anne Shirley and Gilbert Blythe are married at last.The couple begin their new life together far from Avonlea, at Four Winds Harbour, where Gilbert has found the perfect home - a little white house on the shore, overlooking the sea.
+Before long, they have made new friends: Captain Jim, the lighthouse keeper; indomitable Miss Cornelia Bryant, who always speaks her mind; the writer Owen Ford; and beautiful Leslie Moore, whose sad life has led her to bitterness.
+When Anne and Gilbert face their own tragedy, they will need all their courage, and the support of their friends, to help them through.This collection of the best books in children's literature, curated by Virago, will be coveted by children and adults alike.
+These are timeless tales with beautiful covers that will be treasured and shared across the generations.
 Some titles you will already know; some will be new to you, but there are stories for everyone to love, whatever your age.
 Our list includes Nina Bawden (Carrie's War, The Peppermint Pig), Rumer Godden (The Dark Horse, An Episode of Sparrows), Joan Aiken (The Serial Garden, The Gift Giving) E. Nesbit (The Psammead Trilogy, The Bastable Trilogy, The Railway Children), Frances Hodgson Burnett (The Little Princess,The Secret Garden) and Susan Coolidge (The What Katy Did Trilogy).
 Discover Virago Children's Classics.

 Anne of Windy Willows

 By L. M. Montgomery